-If the flow of energy is blocked in us, but in our meridians, this leads to disturbances in our wellbeing and our health.
+If the flow of energy in us is blocked, however, in our meridians, this leads to disturbances in our wellbeing and our health.

 For a physiological balance and optimal functioning of our organism, activity (yang) and rest (yin) must be in balance.
-Activity alone, without appropriate periods of rest, leads to exhaustion – and all activity ends at the same time.
+Activity alone, without appropriate periods of rest, leads to exhaustion – and at the same time all activity ends.
 Conversely, inactivity also leads to an imbalance in our body, imbalance and illness.